oddkraken/orange-sea/README.md

     * End screen: "Best multi-hit: 5"
 * BIG balloon BOSS that takes 5 pearls to bring down
     * Music
-* Add MUSKET graphic to balloon, change direction with arrow keys
 * Angler Fish?
 * Does fish fall while off screen? look into that.
 * Trim silence in thunder mp3